shsarv4/DATA-SCIENCE/PYTHON/Day03.md

 ## **Day 3: Strings and String Manipulation**

 ### **Objective**
-By the end of Day 3, Swati, you will understand strings, know how to manipulate them, and be familiar with important string functions in Python.
+By the end of Day 3, you will understand strings, know how to manipulate them, and be familiar with important string functions in Python.
 We’ll cover string operations, slicing, and formatting, with hands-on examples.

 #### Video Links